Easy Sesame Chicken

 • Baked Sesame Chicken: You can dredge the chicken in flour, egg, and finally in panko.
 Spray the pieces of chicken with some vegetable oil spray and bake at 375 degrees for 25 minutes.
 Toss with sesame sauce then continue baking for an additional ten minutes.

-• Sesame Chicken Stir Fry: Don’t bread the chicken – just cook it in the skillet with a bit of sesame oil and vegetable oil.
+• Stir Fry: Don’t bread the chicken – just cook it in the skillet with a bit of sesame oil and vegetable oil.
 Add fresh garlic and vegetables (bell pepper, onion, and zucchini) to the skillet and cook for 1-2 minutes.
 Then pour the sauce in and cook until reduced (you may need to add a bit of cornstarch and water).

-More Easy Recipes with Sesame
+More Easy Sesame Recipes

 Photo used in a previous version of this post.